The premium domains:

 Marketing design allows us to better understand how the name will feel in use, and you get to keep the copyrights with your purchase.
 We developed the logo of Greasys.com to be appealing, brandable, trademarkable, and flexible for different marketing needs, including being rendered in black and white, and being scaled down to a 16px X 16px favicon among many others.
 Having the preliminary marketing also means that you are not starting from scratch developing your site.
 With a few adjustments, the site design can be ready to launch, saving time and money and creating a very appealing end result that produces a strong brand following.
 Having professional marketing support from the initial design stage means less problems later on when designs often reveal issues that make them unsuited for some marketing needs.

 Many online suppliers are guarded, playing in what seems to be an adversarial role against their customers with their cards close to their chest.
 Their online offerings often hide their price, and other information.
 Granted, their domains are probably very valuable indeed, and sticker shock can prevent people from contacting the seller, and each entrepreneur has the right to do business as they wish.
 But at Max Branded we are 100% transparent.
 Our offering is very straightforward.
-We research and screen hundreds of thousands of names and source those with the most potential, we then develop a brand appeal with marketing designs to enhance the power of the name, and provide the package to our customers with the intent that our efforts will serve them in building the online brand they dream of.
+We research and screen hundreds of thousands of names and source those with the most potential, we then develop a brand appeal with marketing designs to enhance the power of the name, and provide the package to our customers with the intent that our efforts will serve them in building the new brand they dream of.
 Our efforts are in line with our customer's interests, we hide nothing, and our transactions are in the spirit of win / win.

 In marketing we use statistical data to validate our interpretation of market opportunities.
 And of course there is great value in it, particularly in the feedback areas to better understand how people are engaging with our offering, where they are coming from, and what preferences are met and unmet.
 This process should be the core of the marketing evolution of a company.
 However, in areas where a market has not yet experienced a product (prior to launch), it can be very difficult to use statistics because there is no reliable data available.
 Even a focus group of target market customers, which is very advisable, can be tricky to manage and can give wildly incorrect data, even when well managed.